Online community: Classification

 Online communities have also forced retail firms to change their business strategies.
 Companies have to network more, adjust computations, and alter their organizational structures.
 This leads to changes in a company's communications with their manufacturers including the information shared and made accessible for further productivity and profits.
 Because consumers and customers in all fields are becoming accustomed to more interaction and engagement online, adjustments must be considered made in order to keep audiences intrigued.

 Online communities have been characterized as "virtual settlements" that have the following four requirements: interactivity, a variety of communicators, a common public place where members can meet and interact, and sustained membership over time.
 Based on these considerations, it can be said that microblogs such as Twitter can be classified as online communities.

+Internet-based

+The explosive diffusion of the Internet since the mid-1990s fostered the proliferation of virtual communities in the form of social networking services and online communities.
+Virtual communities may synthesize Web 2.0 technologies with the community, and therefore have been described as Community 2.0, although strong community bonds have been forged online since the early 1970s on timeshare systems like PLATO and later on Usenet.
+Online communities depend upon social interaction and exchange between users online.
+This interaction emphasizes the reciprocity element of the unwritten social contract between community members.